-In mid-2010, the Ontario Government articulated an expectation that 1 million RPP customers would be billed using TOU pricing by the Summer of 2011, rising to 3.6 million customers by June 2012.
-On June 24, 2011, the Ontario Energy Board issued a proposed determination regarding mandated time-of-use pricing for regulated price plan customers (Board File No. EB-2011-0218), suggesting that distributor-specific TOU dates would be the most appropriate approach, as it allows for the deadline to logically follow MDM/R enrolment activities.
+In mid-2009, the Ontario Government articulated an expectation that 1 million RPP customers would be billed using TOU pricing by the summer of 2010, rising to 3.6 million customers by June 2011.
+On June 24, 2010, the Ontario Energy Board issued a proposed determination regarding mandated time-of-use pricing for regulated price plan customers (Board File No. EB-2010-0218), suggesting that distributor-specific TOU dates would be the most appropriate approach, as it allows for the deadline to logically follow MDM/R enrolment activities.

-In a letter dated August 4, 2010, the OEB provided direction to all LDCs on mandated dates b which each distributor must bill those of its RPP customers that have eligible TOU meters using TOU pricing.
-Midland PUC's mandated date for time-of-use billing was June 1, 2011 for all residential and general service <50kW customers.
-Midland PUC confirms all of these customers were billed on time-of-use pricing on the first full month of consumption after June 1, 2011.
+In a letter dated August 4, 2010, the OEB provided direction to all LDCs on mandated dates in which each distributor musty bill RPP customers that have eligible TOU meters using TOU pricing.

+IHDSL's mandated date for TOU billing was June 1, 2011 for all residential and general service <50kW customers.
+IHDSL confirms that eligible customers were billed TOU pricing on June consumption, billed in July, 2011.